krlxfm/website/resources/assets/markdown/contract.md

 - Advertisements or promotions from commercial entities, or anything that could be interpreted as such _(this rule includes ads from YouTube and Spotify!)_
 - Any content that you are being paid to broadcast ("payment" includes non-monetary compensation, i.e. merchandise, concert tickets, promotions, etc)
 - Calls to action

+Broadcasting any illegal content may result in enforcement actions by the FCC, which can include fines, broadcast restrictions, or revocation of the KRLX broadcast license. **DJs who cause the FCC to take action against the station will be immediately terminated.**

 While not necessarily illegal, it is extremely unethical (and against KRLX policy) to broadcast the following content: